reactive/data-client/docs/guides/loading-state.md

 Normally you might do a check to see if the resource is loaded yet and manually specify each fallback condition in every component.
-However, since `rest-hooks` uses React's `Suspsense` API, it is much simpler to do here.
+However, since `rest-hooks` uses React's [Suspense](https://www.youtube.com/watch?v=ByBPyMBTzM0) API, it is much simpler to do here.

 ## Using Suspense